mickaelandrieu/zend_certification_mind_map/README.txt

 Once again you really have to buy the book...

 About the code dir :
-I may had code that from the book.
+I may add code that is from the book.
 I do it only if I think that I need to write it down and make it works to have a better understanding on what's going on.